Gpython20/mastermind-1/README.md

 # Mastermind
 Master Mind game API

-This is a very simple API for the game [Mastermind] (https://en.wikipedia.org/wiki/Mastermind_(board_game)).
+This is a very simple API for the game Mastermind (https://en.wikipedia.org/wiki/Mastermind_(board_game)) on its basic version 4 spaces, 6 colors 8 chances.
 It has been implemented with GET http methods so it can be easly tested on any web browser.
-The game functions with

 The whole game is based in 3 functions: